If you have recently separated from your spouse or defacto partner then you may be wondering how to go about dividing up your property.

 Working out the asset pool is the first step toward negotiating a just and equitable settlement of your financial matters.

-If you need assistance on a family law matter, Meredith Saayman Lawyers are only a phone call away.
+If you need assistance on a family law matter, Meredith Lawyers, renowned family law firm in Sydney is only a phone call away.
 Call us on 1300 537 306 to book an appointment.